-As Austrian credit institution subject to direct supervision of the ECB within the SSM, the Issuer must comply with a number of regulatory rules and requirements at all times which continuously change and become more extensive and stricter.
+As Austrian credit institution subject to direct supervision of the ECB within the Single Supervisory Mechanism ("SSM"), the Issuer must comply with a number of regulatory rules and requirements at all times which continuously change and become more extensive and stricter.

-EU Banking Package and Reform of the Banking Union
+• EU Banking Package and Reform of the Banking Union

-The Banking Union is a system for the supervision and resolution of credit institutions (including the Issuer) on EU level which is based on EU wide rules and currently consists of the Single Supervisory Mechanism and the Single Resolution Mechanism.
+The Banking Union is a system for the supervision and resolution of credit institutions (including the Issuer) on EU level which is based on EU wide rules and currently consists of the Single Supervisory Mechanism ("SSM") and the Single Resolution Mechanism ("SRM").

-On 7 June 2019, a legislative package for amendments of the following EU legal acts regarding the Banking Union ("EU Banking Package") was published in the Official Journal of the EU:
+On 7 June 2019, a legislative package for amendments of the following EU legal acts regarding the Banking Union (the "EU Banking Package") was published in the Official Journal of the EU which successively entered into force from 27 June 2019 onwards:

-- (i) "Directive 2013/36/EU (Capital Requirements Directive IV "CRD IV"); - (ii) "Regulation (EU) No 575/2013 (Capital Requirements Regulation "CRR"); - (iii) "Directive 2014/59/EU (Bank Recovery and Resolution Directive "BRRD"); and - (iv) "Regulation (EU) No 806/2014 (Single Resolution Mechanism Regulation "SRMR").
+- (i) Directive 2013/36/EU (Capital Requirements Directive IV "CRD IV"); - (ii) Regulation (EU) No 575/2013 (Capital Requirements Regulation "CRR"); - (iii) Directive 2014/59/EU (Bank Recovery and Resolution Directive "BRRD"); and - (iv) Regulation (EU) No 806/2014 (Single Resolution Mechanism Regulation "SRMR").